Matthew’s article this week concentrates on moving to Vélez-Málaga.

 “Vélez-Málaga is authentic and very Spanish.
 Tourism is slower than in the west of Málaga, with a good balance between the numbers of locals and foreigners.
 What’s remarkable is the presence of lots of creative and artistic people from all over the world!” – Prisca Sinay (El Toko).

 - Are you an expat living in Vélez-Málaga?
 What do you like/dislike about it?
-Let us know below.
+Let us know in the comments section below.